cursey/reframework-book/src/object_explorer/object_explorer.md

 The `il2cpp_dump.json` is usually the most relevant.
 It can be used as an offline reference for looking up fields and methods.
 It can be parsed to your liking with Python or your go-to programming or scripting language.

 This dump can take a few minutes to run, so expect your game to freeze.
+The dump will be quite large, and seem to get larger with each new game that comes to the RE Engine (MHRise's is almost 1GB).
+Keep this in mind when choosing a text editor to view the file.

 <details>
 <summary>Example piece of il2cpp_dump.json output in RE8</summary>